xmos/lib_i2s/doc/rst/i2s.rst

 The TDM master task is instantiated as a parallel task that run in a ``par`` statement.
 The application can connect via the ``tdm_callback_if``  interface connection.
-For example, the following code instantiates an TDM master component and connects to it.
+For example, the following code instantiates a TDM master component and connects to it.

 .. literalinclude:: ../../examples/app_simple_tdm_master/src/simple_tdm_master.xc
    :start-at: out buffered